ScilifelabDataCentre/data.scilifelab.se/content/open_science/initiatives/scilifelab.md

 The AI Network is a project aimed at unifying all AI related communities, work groups and activities within SciLifeLab - opening them to the broader public and enabling cross-community discovery to increase their impact.

+{{< banner_image
+  image="/img/open_science/initiatives/nf-core.png"
+  alt="nf-core logo"
+>}}

+## SciLifeLab & nf-core {#scilifelab-nfcore}

+SciLifeLab is a founding member of [nf-core](https://nf-co.re/) - a community effort to collect a curated set of analysis pipelines and modules built using Nextflow, aimed at enhancing reproducibility and collaboration.
+Different groups, especially [National Genomics Infrastructure (NGI)](https://ngisweden.scilifelab.se/), are supporting both the community and the development of pipelines.
+SciLifeLab Data Centre contributes to the development of the infrastructure behind the initiative.

+## Share your Open Science initiatives

+If you are working on an Open Science project at SciLifeLab and would like to showcase your work, please contact us via email at [datacentre@scilifelab.se](mailto:datacentre@scilifelab.se) with the subject line 'Open Science'.

 _© Media Elements sourced from [Canva.com](https://canva.com)_